 My style of candid wedding photography ensures your photos will tell the honest and unscripted story of your day, not a series of orchestrated shots that bear no resemblance to the feelings, the emotions, even the smells, tastes and sounds you’ll have experienced on your wedding day.
 Weddings these days don’t have to be formal or follow an outdated script and neither does the photography.

-The photographs are the only thing which become more important, and hold more significance, over the years.
+The photographs are the only thing which become more important and hold more significance over the years.
 To say that the dress/shoes/flowers/venue/band will all be forgotten over time is a hackneyed phrase, and yet it’s true.
 Your memories become more precious, and your photographs will become the only way to revisit your day, and for little people who have not even been born yet to witness that day themselves, 10, 20, 30 years from now.
-Documentary wedding photography ensures a fluidity to the day, and a genuine narrative to your wedding photographs.
+As a candid wedding photographer, I shoot in a way that ensures fluidity to the day and a genuine narrative to your wedding photographs.

 Natural Wedding Photography: more narrative, less cliché.

 For me, a good photograph is when light, composition and timing all come together at the right moment, and the resulting image has the ability to evoke emotion and feeling.
 All manner of things can inspire and creep into my work, whether it’s fleeting human interaction, a trip to the cinema, or the work of favourite photographers such as Will McBride or Harry Gruyeart.
 I’ll always look for pleasing compositions and balance within a frame so the resulting photograph is as beautiful as it is genuine.
 It’s very important to me that the photography doesn’t interfere with the couples enjoyment of their wedding.
 I aim to be completely unobtrusive and yet get utterly immersed in the day.
 It’s the greatest compliment when couples tell me they are amazed at the moments I captured as they didn’t even realise I’d been there.